Dual Geometry of Entanglement Entropy via Deep Learning: Dual geometry of entanglement entropy

 Now, we assume that we have the entanglement entropy data in \eq{s bh} without knowing its dual geometry.
 Then can we reconstruct its dual geometry?
 If one can reconstruct its dual geometry, the holographic map of the obtained geometry intriguingly gives us more information about this system.
-In the IR region ($l \to \infty$), the entanglement entropy in \eq{s bh} reduces to the thermal entropy proportional to the volume, $l$, \be S_{th} (l) \approx \frac{R}{4G} \fr{l}{u_h} . \ee Recalling that $l$ corresponds to the spatial volume of the dual QFT, the volume law of the IR entanglement entropy indicates that the dual geometry must be a black hole type geometry, as mentioned before.
+In the IR region ($l \to \infty$), the entanglement entropy \eq{s bh} up to UV divergence reduces to the thermal entropy stored in the subsystem, which is proportional to the volume, $l$ \be S_{th} (l) \approx \frac{R}{4G} \fr{l}{u_h} . \ee Recalling that $l$ corresponds to the spatial volume of the dual QFT, the volume law of the IR entanglement entropy indicates that the dual geometry must be a black hole type geometry, as mentioned before.
 Together with the ansatz in \eq{Ansatz:SBhole}, the DL method determines the dual geometry, $g(u)$, numerically as shown in Fig.\ref{bh}.
-The resulting numerical data is well fitted by the following blackening factor \beq f(u)=\left(1-\frac{u}{u_h}\right)\left(1.0036 + 0.9978 \frac{u}{u_h}\right). \eeq This DL result is consistent with the blackening factor of the BTZ black hole up to small numerical error.
+The result of Fig.2(a) is almost linear with some numerical error.
+This becomes more manifest when we calculate $g''(u)$ numerically.
+The resulting $g''(u)$ in Fig.2(b) is zero with small oscillating error.
+This indicates that $g(u)$ must be a linear function of $u$.
+Due to this reaon, the resulting numerical data is well fitted by the following blackening factor \beq f(u)=\left(1-\frac{u}{u_h}\right)\left(1.0036 + 0.9978 \frac{u}{u_h}\right). \eeq This DL result is consistent with the blackening factor of the BTZ black hole up to small numerical error.
 The numerically obtained geometry reproduces the starting entanglement entropy in \eq{s bh}.